 They are a local, nonprofit newsroom covering a niche set of topics.

-They are part of (or are directly collaborating with) organizations such as LION Publishers, the American Journalism Project, and the Institute for Nonprofit News (INN).
+They are part of (or directly collaborate with) organizations such as LION Publishers, the American Journalism Project, and the Institute for Nonprofit News (INN).
 They have Blue Lena as part of the technologies they use.

-In the past, they have been involved in projects such as Google News Initiative 2021 and they have received awards in the 2022 LION Local Journalism Awards.
+In the past, they have been involved in projects such as Google News Initiative 2021 and received awards in the 2022 LION Local Journalism Awards.

-If we want to reach out to them, we can speak with Nicolás Ríos, who is their Audience Engagement Editor.
+If we want to contact them, we can speak with Nicolás Ríos, their Audience Engagement Editor.
 Nicolás is an award-winning journalist living between NYC and Valparaiso, Chile.
 Hi Nicolás! 👋

 Curious about some insights?